 We are very happy to be able to bring you this coffee with full traceability intact, something that would not have been possible a few years ago.
 Previously, all private washing stations, except cooperatives, were mandated to sell their coffee to the Ethiopian Commodity Exchange (ECX).
 Often, this caused a loss of traceability and price transparency.
 Now farmers can sell their coffee directly to importers and other buyers and even coffees coming through the ECX maintain their unique identity.

-There are between 6.000 to 10.000 Regional Landraces and the JARC has developed around 40 improved varieties, which has been distributed among farmers all over the country.
-These improved varieties address issues of leaf rust, cup quality and yielding and today, are widely used all over the coffee growing regions in Ethiopia.
+There are between 6.000 to 10.000 Regional Landraces and the JARC has developed around 40 improved varieties, which have been distributed among farmers all over the country.
+These improved varieties address issues of leaf rust, cup quality, and yielding and today, are widely used all over the coffee growing regions in Ethiopia.

 All coffee is selectively hand-harvested before being delivered to the washing station.
 At the washing station, Chelbessa’s team ensures that only the ripest cherries are processed.
 After being sorted again, coffee is delivered to the pulpers to be pulped and then fermented underwater for 24–36 hours, depending on the weather conditions.
 Once the fermentation is completed the parchment is thoroughly washed and is then graded in washing channels, separating each lot into two grades based on density.
 Once graded, the coffee is soaked in clean spring water tanks for 12–24 hours to remove all traces of fermented mucilage.